 Second supervisor: Jo Hajnal

-Project description: A radically different approach being pioneered within BMEIS is to use an alternative RF transmission system within the MRI scanner.
-Instead of using the built-in “body coil” which can create large-scale currents on inserted wires, an on-body surface transmit array is used to generate the RF fields.
-This array contains multiple transmitters which can each produce their own RF field; the approach is known as parallel transmission (pTx).
+A radically different approach pioneered within BMEIS is to replace the built-in “body coil” of the MRI scanner with an on-body surface transmit array of multiple elements; the approach is known as parallel transmission (pTx).
 By measuring induced currents on inserted wires in real time it is possible to control the array to cancel out induced currents and hence produce safe MRI conditions for imaging.
-It is also possible to excite the wires preferentially (using very low power) in order to visualise them clearly, providing a promising route for intraprocedural device visualisation.
+It is also possible to excite wires preferentially (using very low power), providing a promising route for intraprocedural device visualisation.

-Currently we have a prototype system built for performing these procedures at 1.5T and have shown that in principle such procedures are safe.
-However a workable clinical capability requires solving key challenges outlined below; this project aims to address these areas and will link in with further grant funding to produce first in man testing.
+Currently we have a prototype system built for performing these procedures at 1.5T and have performed in vivo cardiac MRI procedures on sheep to demonstrate its safe operation.
+However a workable clinicalcapability requires solving key challenges outlined below; this project aims to address these areas and will link in with further grant funding to produce first in man testing.

-Wire excitation using pTx to directly couple to wires has been shown to be a viable method for visualisation, however current frame-rates (approximately 0.5fps) are much lower than required (510fps).
-The student will investigate use of fast MR methods, coupled with real-time image reconstruction and whole-wire segmentation to generate overlays for anatomical images.
-Wire-only images are highly spatially sparse and so can be accelerated using sparsity based image reconstruction methods.
-Direct reconstruction of a wire-segmentation for image overlay using AI augmented reconstruction may provide the low latency necessary for real-time visualisation and could be used to infer visualisation of the wire tip which is often hard to see using the proposed MRI method alone.
+Wire excitation using pTx to directly couple to wires has been shown to be a viable method for visualisation, however current frame-rates (approximately 0.5fps) are lower than required (5-10fps).
+The student will investigate use of fast MR methods, coupled with real-time image reconstruction and AI based whole-wire segmentation to generate overlays for anatomical images.

 Objective 3: Clinical workflow